 Continuing Education Information

-A nurse interested in becoming certified in preoperative nursing might consider gaining certification through the Association of periOperative Registered Nurses (AORN) or the Certification Board for Perioperative Nursing (CNOR).
-However, these certification programs might require individuals to gain a minimum number of years of experience in the perioperative nursing field before they can become certified.
+Nurses may gain certification through the Association of periOperative Registered Nurses (AORN) or the Certification Board for Perioperative Nursing (CNOR).
+However, these certification programs might require individuals to gain a minimum number of years of experience before certification.